create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFFloat [in, out] **power**

-Power that radio would be capable of outputting if on and transmitting, independent of actual transmit state of the radio.
+*power* that radio would be capable of outputting if on and transmitting, independent of actual transmit state of the radio.

 ### SFInt32 [in, out] **radioEntityTypeCategory**